garrandall/popular-music-data/tracks/abc-glee-cast.md

 Shake it, shake it, baby, ( come on now)
-Shake it, shake it, baby, ( ooh-ooh)
+Shake it, shake it, baby, ( oh-oh)
 Shake it, shake it, baby,
 One, two, three baby oo
 A B C baby